-- In the toolbox, click the Segment dimension tool - Click the segment that you want to measure. - Move the pointer to where you want to position the dimension line, and click where you want to place the dimension text.
+- 1 In the toolbox, click the Segment dimension tool - 2 Click the segment that you want to measure. - 3 Move the pointer to where you want to position the dimension line, and click where you want to place the dimension text.

-Measure the distance between the two most distant nodes in multiple segments

-Using the Segment dimension tool 2π , marquee select the segments, drag to position the dimension line, and click where you want to place the dimension text.
+Measure the distance between the two most distant nodes in multiple segments segments, drag to position the dimension line, and click where you want to place the dimension text.